goshevs/parallelize/README.md

 Update on our development effort
 ---

-Over the past several months, we were able to a couple of important milestones:
+Over the past several months, we reached a couple of important milestones:

 1. We developed a python API to Box that enables pulling and pushing of data directly from/to Box, thus eliminating a series of intermediate steps.